mrpintime/Gaussian-Mixture-Model/README.md

 2. Import Libraries
 3. Add and Reshape Image (Prepareing Image)
 4. Change Image to Black and White
+5. Plot clusters of image (6 Components)
-5. Use Silhouette score to find best K
+6. Use Silhouette score to find best K (For Practice Purpose and Test This Score Metric)